TechWatching/techwatching.dev/input/posts/gitpod.md

 ---
 The other day when I was looking for a way to automate my development environment setup, I came across [Gitpod](https://www.gitpod.io/).
 Not really what I was looking for but I discovered an awesome tool for working on open source projects.

-Gitpod is an online service which aims at providing ready-to-code development environments in the browser for GitHub projects.
+Gitpod is an online service that aims at providing ready-to-code development environments in the browser for GitHub projects.

 Let's see that with one project I was contributing to a few months ago: the [Voxxrin Companion mobile app](https://github.com/voxxrin/voxxrin-companion-ui).
-First let's go to the GitHub's page of the project, and prefix the URL of the page with `gitpod.io/#` which give us the following URL: http://gitpod.io/#https://github.com/voxxrin/voxxrin-companion-ui.
+First, let's go to the project GitHub's page, and prefix the URL of the page with `gitpod.io/#` which gives us the following URL: http://gitpod.io/#https://github.com/voxxrin/voxxrin-companion-ui.

 As I am already logged in to the  Gitpod account I created (free for open source developers with a quota of 100 hours/month) Gitpod will start creating a development environment for me.
 That means pulling a Docker image with everything I need to code (for specific needs, you can also specify a custom docker image to use) and initializing a workspace for me with the code of the project.